lishiqianhugh/lishiqianhugh.github.io/index.md

 # About Me

 **I'm now a Ph.D. candidate at *School of Artificial Intelligence, Peking University* under the supervision of [Dr. Yixin-Zhu](https://yzhu.io).
-My goal is to build human-like intelligent agents that can understand, predict, and interact with the physical world.
+My goal is to build intelligent agents that can understand, predict, and interact with the physical world.
 Always ready to share ideas!**

 # <font color=red>News!</font>
 * **One paper accepted in ICLR 2024.**